 Besides being an excellent place for easy-going beach life, Esterillos is an excellent surf spot for longboarders.
 Costa Rica Surfing.org gives the following expert advice:

 Playa Esterillos is a banana-shaped beach offering plenty of surfing action.
 The waves are mostly powerless, shallow yet fun to ride.
 Surfers frequently come across a set of smooth and glossy waves when the ocean is undisturbed by the wind.
 The beach break is consistent and breaks with a good combination of right and leftover a sandy bottom with rocks.
 On a normal day, the waves ride up to 150 meters but waves as tall as 7 feet have been seen off the coast.

 The months of June to August and January to March offer the best conditions for surfing.
 Out of three parts of the beach, Oeste is the most popular one, particularly among longboarders and beginners.
 The beach break of Oeste features hollow and barrel waves.

-The ideal time surf Esterillos Oeste is when swells rise from the South and the Southwest at mid and high tides.
-The waves are gentle and low level and build up in a gradual manner.
+The ideal time to surf Esterillos Oeste is when swells rise from the South and the Southwest at mid and high tides.
+The waves are gentle and low-level and build up in a gradual manner.
 Esterillos Este boats faster and stronger waves that break pretty nicely over a sandy bottom during the upcoming tide.
 However, the spot is the least popular of the three.

 Expats & Retirees